 There are lots of ways in which members of the public can get involved in policing, from helping the Commissioner to set policing priorities to becoming a volunteer.

-A two page summary of some of the volunteering opportunities available can be downloaded from the right hand side of this page.
+A two page summary of some of the volunteering opportunities is available below.

 A Commissioner has a statutory duty to consult with members of the public and take their views into account.
 This engagement is done in many different ways: from attending neighbourhood meetings, community events and sitting on partnership groups to hosting online polls or more traditional surveys.